iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 Currently, an output is *unlocked* if there is a valid signature for the address that holds the output and it is not possible to define alternative conditions.

-There are however use cases where being able to define additional conditions might be useful.
+There are however use cases where being able to define different conditions might be useful.
 A famous example are hashlocks and timelocks, that are used to create [Hashed Timelock Contracts](https://en.bitcoinwiki.org/wiki/Hashed_Timelock_Contracts) enabling things like atomic swaps and 2nd layer scaling solutions like the Lightning Network.

-The opcode will allow us to build dynamic unlock methods that are checking additional conditions next to the
+The opcode is a single byte that is mapped to a specific unlock method.
+This will allow us to switch between different unlock conditions which introduces some very basic smart contract capabilities on the base layer.

+``OPCode = byte``

+Since some opcodes might require certain parameters (like a timestamp or a hash), we define a metadata field, that holds a marshaled version of these parameters.

+``OPCodeMetadata = Array<byte>``

+As long as these checks are not much more *expensive* than signature checks, it does not introduce problems but massively extends the functionality of the protocol.
+We have to however be very careful with adding new conditions, to not accidentally introduce potential bottlenecks.

+In contrast to bitcoin, we do not add a fully scriptable outputs (because that could result in long execution times), but we offer predefined methods for different use cases.

+For now, we simply reserve the additional fields in the Output but hard code the OPCode to be ``SIG_CHECK = OPCode(0)``.

+### Conflict Detection

+The biggest benefits of this ledger state is the fast and easy detection of double spends and invalid transaction.

+A transaction is valid, if the sum of the moved funds is ``0`` and it only spends colors that were available in the used inputs.
+It is however possible, to override the color of the consumed tokens using either the IOTA_MINT color to create a new colored token or by using the ``IOTA_COLOR`` to remove the color).

+Instead of having to walk through multiple transaction to eventually find the spent balance in the tangle, we can now instantly load the corresponding funds by accessing the consumed outputs.
+A transaction that tries to spend non-existing funds would never become solid.

+Accordingly, a transaction is performing a double spend when there is already another transaction consuming the same output.

 # Drawbacks

-The biggest drawback of this approach is the additional disk space it consumes to store the additional information.
+The only drawback of this approach is the additional disk space it consumes to store the additional information.
 If sweeping becomes a central part of the protocol with all wallets supporting it, then this solution will however most probably not perform much worse than an account-based ledger.

 Considering how the ledger state is managed today, with several *checkpoints* where we *cache the ledger state* to reduce possible tangle walking time, it is however even possible that the resource consumption drops because we are no longer able